Save Extra Cost & Increase Your ROI Buy Now

 Conclusion

-Software development life cycle (SDLC) is a construction process of software.
-And to develop software, most software development companies or custom software development service companies follow 7 to 10 software development roadmaps.
-The stages of the software development life cycle start with gathering the software requirement from the client and end with providing after-sale maintenance support to the client.
+Most software development companies or mobile app development companies follow 7 to 10 software development roadmaps.
+The software development life cycle starts with gathering the software requirement from the client and ends with providing after-sale maintenance support to the client.

-Moreover, a developer's contribution in the software development life cycle doesn’t end just by handing over the software projects to the clients.
-Instead, they also have to give time to fix all the bugs, security issues, etc.
+However, a developer's contribution is not just by handing over the software projects to the clients.
+Instead, they also have to give time to fix all the bugs, security issues, etc. So, every software service provider company must go through the SDLC model to meet the user expectations.